 In line with Towson University's Accessibility Commitment, the library seeks to provide an inclusive and accessible library experience.
-If you encounter an issue with accessibility, either in the building or online, please report a barrier.
+If you encounter an issue with accessibility, either in the building or online, please report an accessibility barrier.

 - Entering the Building